vemines/flutter-clean-architecture-collection/Readme.md

 I want avoid Generate Code when write test, and i can't find way handle Future without generate code.
 <br/>
 I new at write test in Flutter so test code may not correctly.
-All test passed
+All test passed.